 After initial brainstorming and planning, we broke the design into different components, and team members worked individually on wireframes and prototypes in Figma.
 I was one of two team members to present our redesigned site map to the group.

-little time for getting to know each others' styles and skillsets - had to hit the ground running and learn along the way
+little time for getting to know each others' styles and skillsets - had to hit the ground running and learn

-team members were each familiar with different design and prototyping tools, so two of us (including myself) were new to Figma tool and had to learn on the fly
+team members were each familiar with different design and prototyping tools, so two of us (including myself) were new to Figma tool and had to learn on the fly.

-the team did not gel naturally, but everyone was respectful and hard-working, and we were able push past any awkwardness and far exceed the requirements of the project
+the team did not gel naturally, but everyone was respectful and hard-working, and we were able push past any awkwardness and far exceed the requirements of the project.

 The team redesigned the site's architecture to simplify choices and improve navigation by:

-rewriting and changing the order of labels
+rewriting and changing the order of labels.

-tightening up the footer, and
+tightening up the footer.

 designing clear paths for visitors to find information, check out the events calendar, and purchase tickets.

 The team worked so efficiently that we were able to produce a clickable prototype of the redesigned site for desktop and mobile, even though the requirements specified wireframes only.
 Wireframes were created using Figma, then imported into InVision to create the prototypes.